darrenjaworski/multiplayer-chess/README.md

   - ✅ board theme switcher
   - 🟡 add sound effects to player piece moves, captures. end game, check, promotion.
   - ✅ mobile friendly
+- chess match against another online player or computer
+  - api for websockets
+  - api for chess AI
+  - frontend client can update via websocket server
 - chess match against AI
   - computer does random move
   - computer does simplistic algorithm to determine move
-- a chess match against another online player
-  - api for websockets
-  - frontend client can update via websocket server
-- a chess matches against any number of players
+- chess matches against any number of players
   - users can sign up
   - users can search for a match
   - users are paired (matchmaking)